parshikovt/RichPapa/README.md

 # Web-development-project
-Project for the web design course in bachelor
+Project for the web design course in bachelor Spring 2020